 It changes the parts mix they must stock.
 In the past, they may have organized inventory to achieve a 90% fill rate, but if their key metric is equipment availability, the parts they need to stock and the quantities will be different, and some of the changes may not be intuitive to the planners.

 Obviously, this can be hard to adjust to.
-Changing the mindset involves building models of availability-driven service supply chains and then running simulations to validate that the equipment uptime will achieve the target.
+Changing the mindset involves building models of availability-driven service supply chains and then running simulations to validate that you'll achieve the equipment availability rate you desire.

 Most of our customers in this space run simulations before implementing the solution.
 In some cases, your business may have additional complexities such as redundancy, or may be working with a different set of assumptions than what the optimization algorithm models.
 In such cases, use simulation to tweak the solution and make it applicable to real-world situations.